 How to Prepare Bare Metal for Clear Coat

+Step 1: Remove Oxidation or Surface Rust.
 Use a wire brush or 600-grit sandpaper to remove oxidation, surface rust, or contamination.

-• For ferrous metals, mix 10 parts hot water to 1 part KBS Klean.
+- For ferrous metals, mix 10 parts hot water to 1 part KBS Klean

-• For non-ferrous metals, mix 25 parts hot water to 1 part KBS Klean.
+- For non-ferrous metals, mix 25 parts hot water to 1 part KBS Klean

-• Scrub with a soft non-abrasive cleaning pad.
+- Scrub with a soft non-abrasive cleaning pad

-• Rinse immediately and do not let the cleaner dry on the surface.
+- Rinse immediately and do not let the cleaner dry on the surface

-• Dry the surface thoroughly to prevent flash rust.
+- Dry the surface thoroughly to prevent flash rust

-Polish or sand metal to the finish required.
+Step 3: Sand or Polish as Needed.
+Polish or sand the metal to the finish required.

-Perform a final cleaning with KBS Klean and dry the surface thoroughly using lint-free cloths or compressed air.
+Step 4: Final Cleaning and Drying.
+Do a final cleaning with KBS Klean and dry thoroughly with lint-free cloths or compressed air.

 How to Prepare Rusted or Patina Metal for Clear Coat

-Remove flaky or powdery rust using a wire brush, 600-grit or finer sandpaper, or a red Scotch-Brite pad.
+Step 1: Remove Loose Rust.
+Remove flaky or powdery rust with a wire brush, 600-grit or finer sandpaper, or a red Scotch-Brite pad.

-Step 2: Clean the Surface
+Step 2: Clean the Surface.

-• Mix KBS Klean with hot water at 10 parts hot water to 1 part KBS Klean.
+- Mix KBS Klean with hot water at 10 parts hot water to 1 part KBS Klean

-• Scrub with a soft non-abrasive cleaning pad.
+- Scrub with a soft non-abrasive cleaning pad

-• Rinse immediately and do not let the solution dry on the surface.
+- Rinse immediately and do not let the solution dry on the surface

-• Use compressed air or lint-free cloths to dry the surface thoroughly.
+- Use compressed air or lint-free cloths to dry the surface thoroughly

 How to Apply Clear Coat to Metal

-Tips for Applying KBS DiamondFinish Clear 1K
+Tips for Applying DiamondFinish Clear 1K

-• Apply in temperatures between 50–82°F.
+- Apply in temperatures between 50 and 82 degrees F

-• Apply only in moderate to dry conditions.
+- Apply only in moderate to dry conditions

-• Stir gently and thoroughly before use.
+- Stir gently and thoroughly before use

-• When spraying, thin with KBS #1 Thinner or Xylene.
+- When spraying, thin with KBS #1 Thinner or Xylene

-• Apply at least 2 thin coats for general use.
+- Apply at least 2 thin coats for general use

-• Apply at least 3 thin coats for marine, industrial, wet, or maximum rust protection applications.
+- Apply at least 3 thin coats for marine, industrial, wet, or maximum rust protection applications

-• Avoid puddling and pooling.
+- Avoid puddling and pooling

-Tips for Applying KBS DiamondFinish Clear 1K Aerosol
+Tips for Applying DiamondFinish Clear 1K Aerosol

-• Shake the can for at least one minute after the mixing ball starts to rattle.
+- Shake the can for at least one minute after the mixing ball starts to rattle

-• Hold the can 8 to 12 inches from the surface.
+- Hold the can 8 to 12 inches from the surface

-• Spray in light, even, overlapping strokes.
+- Spray in light, even, overlapping strokes

 How to Maintain Clear Coated Metal